-4.1 Public and Private Records Release:

-All job applicants shall sign an information release.
-This release authorizes the County to conduct a background investigation on the applicant's driving history.
-Once a release is obtained, the County will contact references and previous/current employers.
+- 4.1 Employment Background & MVR Release Acknowledgement: (See Appendix C) All job applicants shall sign an information release.
+This release authorizes the county to conduct a background investigation on the applicant's driving history.
+Once a release is obtained, the county will contact references and previous/current employers.
 The background investigations shall be completed prior to a final job offer being extended.
-The County will solicit information about the applicants' driving history, such as license status, citation history, possible restrictions, driving record, type(s) of vehicles driven, how frequently driver drove, and past accidents.

-4.2 Motor Vehicle Record (MVR) Reviews:

-MVR reviews shall be conducted on new hires applying for any position involving fleet operations prior to a final job offer being extended.
+The county will solicit information about the applicants' driving history, such as license status, citation history, possible restrictions, driving record, type(s) of vehicles driven, how frequently driver drove, and past accidents.
+Applicants with CDL will complete a Driver Safety Questionnaire with a section to be sent to prior employers to complete per DOT Regulations (See Appendix B for form). - 4.2 Motor Vehicle Record (MVR) Reviews: MVR reviews shall be conducted on new hires applying for any position involving fleet operations prior to a final job offer being extended.
 New and existing employees' MVR will be reviewed monthly.
 Applicants with an acceptable record will be considered for employment; however, applicants with an unacceptable record will not be considered.

-Employees having an unacceptable driving record shall automatically lose County driving privileges.
-These employees will be terminated or, at the County's discretion, reclassified or reassigned to a non-driving position if available.
+Employees having an unacceptable driving record shall automatically lose county driving privileges.
+These employees will be terminated or, at the county's discretion, reclassified or reassigned to a non-driving position if available.
 Unacceptable driving records will be evaluated on a case by case basis.